Simplifyd Cloud

 Services

 Create, inspect, update, and delete services.
-Manage ingress rules.
+Manage ingress rules and open interactive shells.

-A service is a containerised workload running inside an environment.
-Simplifyd Cloud supports two service types:
+A service is a workload or managed resource running inside an environment.
+The CLI can create these service types:

 TypeDescription